yofaceman/CS1660-Course-Project/README.md

 # CS1660-Course-Project

 # How to run application on client side
-1. In terminal type "docker build -t mattarndt/project2 ."
+1. To build the project, In terminal type "docker build -t mattarndt/project2 ."
-2. Next in terminal type "docker run -i mattarndt/project2"
+2. To run the project, in terminal type "docker run -i mattarndt/project2"
 3. You will then be presented with a simple terminal based program

 # Step to be used to connect to GCP